You are here

 Also arrange for three letters of reference to be sent directly to Dr. Monzack.

-The application process is ongoing, with applications due April 1 and October 1 each year.
+The application process is ongoing, with applications accepted throughout the year.

-April 2015 update: The second recipient of the Robert Wenthold Postdoctoral Research fellowship is Qiuxiang Zhang.
-Dr. Zhang earned a Ph.D. in biomedical engineering from the University of Alabama at Birmingham, with a focus on functional imaging of the retina.
-She will combine her previous experience in neuroimaging with molecular biology and auditory neuroscience while working on the spatio-temporal imaging of sub-cellular signals during hair cell development under the mentorship of Katie Kindt, Ph.D.
+The second recipient of the Wenthold Fellowship (awarded in 2015), Qiuxiang Zhang, earned a Ph.D. in biomedical engineering from the University of Alabama at Birmingham, with a focus on functional imaging of the retina.
+At the NIDCD, she combines her previous experience in neuroimaging with molecular biology and auditory neuroscience while working on the spatio-temporal imaging of sub-cellular signals during hair cell development under the mentorship of Katie Kindt, Ph.D.

-May 2014 update: The first recipient of the Robert Wenthold Postdoctoral Research Fellowship has been announced.
-Angela Ballesteros earned a Ph.D. (summa cum laude) in molecular biology from Autonoma University in Madrid, Spain.
-She has experience in structural biology and hopes to acquire new skills in cell biology and auditory neuroscience as a Wenthold Fellow.
-She will work on the molecular biology of stereocilia proteins under the co-mentorship of Bechara Kachar, M.D., and Andrew Griffith, M.D., Ph.D.
+The first recipient of the Wenthold Fellowship (awarded in 2014), Angela Ballesteros, earned a Ph.D. (summa cum laude) in molecular biology from Autonoma University in Madrid, Spain.
+She arrived at the NIDCD with experience in structural biology and acquired new skills in cell biology and auditory neuroscience as a Wenthold fellow.
+She worked on the molecular biology of stereocilia proteins under the co-mentorship of Bechara Kachar, M.D., and Andrew Griffith, M.D., Ph.D.
+Dr. Ballesteros continued to build on this multidisciplinary experience by joining the laboratory of Kenton Swartz, Ph.D., in 2016, and fusing her unique combination of skills, examining the structure of hair cell mechanotransduction channel proteins.